benbotto/ProcessManipulator/README.md

 developers get up and running quickly.
 The examples should be compiled in Visual Studio 2015.
 The AssaultCube examples run against version 1.2.0.2.

+**This solution must be built in release mode**; it absolutely will not work in debug mode.

 ##### Table of Contents
 - [Constructor](#constructor)
 - [WriteMemory](#writememory)